Rachel Novick, Director

 Natalie Ambrosio, Communications Specialist

 Natalie is responsible for conducting spotlight interviews with sustainability students and alumni and reporting on news and events for the Sustainability Minor.
-Natalie graduated from Notre Dame in 2016 with an Environmental Science major and a minor in Journalism, Ethics and Democracy.
-She also works as a Research Assistant at the Notre Dame Global Adaptation Index, where she examines how resilient cities are to the impacts of climate change and how ready they are to adapt.
+Natalie graduated from Notre Dame in January 2017, with a Bachelor of Science in Environmental Science and also completed the Gallivan program in Journalism, Ethics and Democracy.
+In addition to providing content for the sustainability studies website, Natalie is a Climate Adaptation Analyst at Four Twenty Seven, a research and advisory firm based in Berkeley, CA that specializes in helping clients build resilience to climate change.

 Tai Verbrugge, Student Intern